Hannemit/dog_breed_classifier/README.md

 * Human images are available at `https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip`
 * Once downloaded, unzip and put the `lfw` folder into `data/raw` (note, if there's another `lfw` folder in the `lfw` folder, then only put the inner-most in `data/raw`.

+No real pre-processing is required for this data.
+The only processing we do is when we define our data transformers in pytorch, which will transform each input image before it goes into the CNN.
+These transformations include things like resizing the image, rotating it, scaling it, etc.. and they are used to augment the dataset and to prevent overfitting.

 ## Notebooks